 Who Is Starring?

-Michael Waldron, who is one of the producers of Rick & Morty, will oversee the Loki series and serve as showrunner, according to The Hollywood Reporter.
+Michael Waldron, who is one of the producers of Rick & Morty, is showrunner and head writer.
+Katie Herron is directing the series.

 When Will Loki Debut on Disney+?

 Loki will premiere on Disney+ on Wednesday, June 9.
 (Yep, unlike its Disney+ predecessors, Loki is not airing on Fridays, though it was initially scheduled to do so.)
 Tom Hiddleston announced the date in change in a very charming video in which he also lamented the lack of prime placement in superhero montages.